thetanos24/se_final_project/README.md

 ## Key Features

-- **Environmental Awareness:** The app automatically detects your city and fetches live temperature and humidity to inform your baking session.
+- **Environmental Awareness:** The app automatically detects location and fetches live temperature and humidity to inform your baking session.

 - **Dynamic Hydration Logic:** Provides specific guidance based on current atmospheric conditions, helping to prevent the dough from drying out in arid climates.